root-project/web/for_developers/web/index.md

 bundle exec jekyll serve
 ```

+If you only plan to make minor modifications, you can append the `--incremental` flag to speed up the rebuild process.

 6. After about 30 seconds you should get an output similar to
 ```
 Configuration file: /path/to/the/directory/web/_config.yml